Alaxe/alaxe.github.io/_papers/crater-lake.md

     href: https://dl.acm.org/doi/pdf/10.1145/3470496.3527393
 ---
-CraterLake is the state of the art hardware accelerator for FHE, with speedups of 5,000× over a CPU on a broad range of FHE applications.
+CraterLake is the state of the art hardware accelerator for FHE, with speedups of 5,000× over CPU on a broad range of FHE applications.
 It builds upon F1's functional units, while contributing a novel architecture that significantly reduces on- and off-chip data movement.